hypered/design/README.md

 Note that the top horizontal navigation component is filled by using the document YAML metadata block (which can also be provided as a separate file).

+## Nix

+A `default.nix` file is provided to show how to render the above Pandoc example with Nix.

 ## Notes